Miraichi/BLTools_2/README.md

 ## Why
 why did i do this you may think?
 I currently am learning on how to reverse engeneer many different executables files and i want to learn on how to correctly execute these things.
-Not only that but i want to be able to .
 I am not learning reverse engeneering for the bad purpose but to simply know what to do when i get suspicious files btw. there were no Antidebugger files whatsoever.
 I used dnspy for the process

 ---